Early Career Mentoring

-Interested mentors and mentees fill out the relevant Expression of Interest form available online and return the completed form to firstname.lastname@example.org in Learning and Organisation Development.
-Staff Development works with each Faculty Deasn so that Participants are matched on the basis of their responses to questions focusing on areas of HR interest/expertise, qualities desired in a mentor/mentee, and other background information.
+Interested mentors and mentees fill out the relevant Expression of Interest form available online and return the completed form to email@example.com in Learning and Organisation Development.
+Staff Development works with each Faculty Deasn so that Participants are matched on the basis of their responses to questions focusing on areas of interest/expertise, qualities desired in a mentor/mentee, and other background information.

 Mentors and mentees will be notified of their pairing via e-mail, at which time they will be invited to attend the training session and will also receive a copy of the completed mentor/mentee profile and contact information.